Our Cycle Ride Along the River Rhine

 This afternoon we had a go at a practice pack, followed by a short bicycle ride to make sure we could ride well enough with the loads on our bicycles.
 All went reasonably well and nothing fell off!

 Day One: Wednesday 27 July 2016

 We didn't get off to a good start as the alarm clock failed to ring at just before 0500 hrs.
-Instead, I awoke at 0515 hrs. – about 20 minutes later than I wanted.
+Instead, I awoke at 0515 hrs.
+This was about 20 minutes later than I wanted.
 That 20 minutes delay was crucial as we almost missed our flight to Zurich.
-Getting through Manchester airport took more than 2 hours – longer than the flight!
+Getting through Manchester airport took more than 2 hours.
+This was longer than the flight!
 All the signs stated 'Gate Closing' as we rushed through the duty free shop heading towards the boarding gate.
-I sent JP on ahead as he can run faster then me – and for longer!
+I sent JP on ahead as he can run faster then me; and for longer!
 We arrived at the boarding gate barely time before the flight should have been taking off.
 We were so fortunate that the airline had also had problems and there was a delay of 30 minutes.

 Our train journey to Andermatt began.
 I thought we were able to get a direct train, but no, that would have been too easy and nowhere near as much fun!
 The first train took us from Zurich to Zurich.
 That is, Zurich Airport to Zurich HB.
 We then had to disembark and find out where to go to find the next train, this time from Zurich HB to Arth-Goldau.
 This was a fairly simple matter, albeit that getting our bicycles onto the train would have taxed the muscles of Samson.

 Our next train ride was from Göschenen to Andermatt.
-No excitement on this little trip except JP's bicycle falling over and various other cyclists coming to the rescue to help me stand it up – something that would happen frequently during our adventures.
-I soon learned that JP fell off quite frequently.
+No excitement on this little trip except JP's bicycle falling over and various other cyclists coming to the rescue to help me stand it up.
+This was something that would happen frequently during our adventures.
+I soon learned that JP fell off quite frequently too.

 Sunday, 31 July 2016